Information for all parties about when a complaint is made about an early learning service.

 A complaint is upheld if, after investigation, it is found that either:

 - regulated standards have not been met and/or

 - improvement is required in any area related to the complaint.

 When it is identified that a service is failing to meet one or more regulatory requirements, the service may be required to complete an action plan or be placed on a provisional licence.
 In more serious cases, this may result in the service having their licence suspended or cancelled.

 An investigation will be closed when we are satisfied that:

 - areas of non-compliance related to the complaint have been rectified; or

 - the investigation finds no evidence of regulatory non-compliance.

-In the case of a multi-agency investigation, the Ministry may need to first await the outcome of another agency’s investigation before the complaint can be closed.
-Ministry staff will provide further information about this process as required.
+In the case of a multi-agency investigation, we may need to first await the outcome of another agency’s investigation before the complaint can be closed.
+We will provide further information about this process as required.